jrcast/pyssher/README.md

 docker run -ti --rm  -v /PATH-TO-KEYS/:/pyssher/keys jrcast/pyssher -s USER@HOSTNAME:PORT -c 'echo "Greetings from $HOSTNAME"'
 ```

 PORT is optional.
-Port22 is assumed by default if you dont specify any.
+Port 22 is assumed by default if you dont specify any.
 You can also specify more than one server by using the -s/--server runtime argument multiple times.
 Note that if you do specify more than one server, pyssher will not terminate if only one/some of the servers fail or disconnect.

 ## Docker